ooni/spec/backends/th-007-nwcth.md

 }
 ```

-If the preliminary step complete successfully, the test
-helper will then discover all the URLs that matter.

 The reason why we check for a nonexisting domain immediately
 is that around 1% of the domains in the test lists are not
 registered anymore (according to [ooni/probe#1727](